Ik-YuMo/MonteNIR/README.md

 Step4:Save the results.

-Please download the program's executable file in the release
+Please download the program's executable file in the releases